Menus at Sea: Passage on the Tenyo Maru, 1918

 The Tenyo Maru carried more than people.
 She functioned as a floating artery of exchange between continents.
 On her maiden voyage in 1908, The San Francisco Examiner reported a shipment of raw silk valued at $1,450,300, among the largest ever brought to port.
 Manifests listed chests of tea, crates of pineapples, rolls of matting, and packages of curios.
 Years later, The San Francisco Bulletin described another sailing with millions in treasure consigned to Oriental banks, alongside tobacco, canned goods, and California fruit bound for Yokohama and Kobe.

 Each manifest mirrored its moment.
-Silk, citrus, and steel crossed the Pacific as evidence of progress, their movement as deliberate as the service of dinner in the ship’s salon.
+Silk, citrus, and manufactured goods crossed the Pacific within an expanding system of commerce, their movement as ordered as the service of dinner in the ship's salon.
 To sail aboard the Tenyo Maru was to witness trade and taste choreographed together.

-Across seventeen days at sea, the ship maintained an elegance that bordered on ritual.
-Dinner menus were printed daily aboard and delivered to each cabin, recording a culinary diplomacy where East met West on porcelain.
+Dinner menus were printed daily aboard, recording a culinary diplomacy in which East and West met in the same list of courses.
 Oyster Cocktail and Consommé Victoria appeared beside Curry and Rice, Chinese Preserves, and Pineapple Ice Cream with Wafers.
-The voyage was measured in small ceremonies, the rhythm of courses, the hush of linen, the steady movement of waiters as the ship crossed the Pacific night.
+Across seventeen days at sea, the ship maintained an elegance that bordered on ritual, the voyage measured in the printed rhythm of courses, dated and repeated as the ship crossed the Pacific.

 Each menu bears restrained typography and thick paper with a subtle deckle edge.
 Together they form a timeline of civility, September 24 through October 6, 1918, among the final days of the crossing.
-In these preserved cards, the voyage survives not as motion but as atmosphere, salt in the air, polished brass catching lamplight, conversation moving between languages.
+In these preserved cards, the voyage survives not as motion but as record: a date, a commander's name, a sequence of courses, set in type each day at sea.

 Gallery: Menus printed aboard the S.S.
 Tenyo Maru during Voyage No. 50, September–October 1918.